braincogsci/mbcs-projects/General/FAQ.md

 ### There have been delays and so I would like to receive additional ECs for the project.
 How do I do that?
 The EC value of a given project is based on the feasible "amount of learning" that was estimated during the proposal phase of your project.
 You cannot retroactively obtain additional ECs if you spend more hours on a project than was established at the start of the project.

-### I am trying to turn in my report and I have to upload slides.
+### I am trying to turn in my report for a Research Project and I have to upload slides.
 I never heard about uploading slides.
 Am I supposed to upload slides?
 You're not.
 Sometimes the Datanose team changes settings and we suddenly have the setting of a different programme.
 Please let us know if this situation occurs and we can get the Datanose team to fix it.
 If you are in a hurry, feel free to upload a mock slide deck.

-### Why is the report counting towards 50% of the final mark if I spent much more time and effort on experimental work?
+### Why is the report for the Research Projects counting towards 50% of the final mark if I spent much more time and effort on experimental work?
 The validity of the report grade is considered to be higher, because we have two people assessing it.
 The experimental work, in contrast, is assessed by a single person.
 And we'd like the final mark of the project to be dominated by the most valid partial grade, which is why we opted for the 50%.

 As a more general rule (also in courses!) the weight of partial grades if never calculated by looking at the effort they require, but rather by looking at the importance of the learning objective(s) they measure and the validity by which they do so.